isabella232/Unity-Simulation-Docs/doc/quickstart.md

     #  Outputs AppParam ID

 $ USimCLI/mac/usim define run
-    # Walks the user through defining their run. (details covered elsewhere in this doc !!!Define run)
+    # Walks the user through defining their run. (details covered elsewhere in this doc)
     ## Prompts to enter a Name, Description
     ## next, it prompts the user to select a build option(uploaded earlier),
     ## next, it prompts the user to select a sys-param - a VM config to run the simulation in the cloud,